 Implement Layered Pricing

 Any that bothers different users: Free, Pro, and VIP levels can be tailored to serve any type of customer.
-For example, a photo processing app could offer basic function for free and make users pay for the Pro filters.
+For example, a photo processing app could offer basic functions for free and make users pay for the Pro filters.

 Emphasize Value-Based Pricing